FrankPortman/bayesAB/cran-comments.md

-## Version 1.0 Submission
+## Version 1.1 Submission
-This is a stable release of bayesAB.
-There is one minor API change in terms of argument naming (but not all out removing or renaming functions).
-This version mostly features an internal refactor of the code as well as some performance improvements.
+This is the first major update to the stable release of bayesAB.
+There is one breaking API change in favor of more intuitive argument naming as well as some internal refactoring for performance.

 ## Test environments
 - local OS X install, R 3.4.1